 Shop in Bulk

-This one you have to do wisely.
-Buying in bulk can be bad if it's not something you need and you're just buying it because it's a good deal or you think it looks tasty.
-Our family is large enough, we always buy commodities in bulk.
-Milk, eggs, toilet paper, soap are all good to buy in bulk, but we skip the large bag of chips!
+This one you have to manage wisely.
+Buying in bulk can be a bad investment if it's not something you need and you're just buying it because it's a good deal or you think it looks tasty.

 Bring a Lunch

-Think about it.
-A typical lunch out during work can cost between $8 and $10 per meal, and let's assume you can make a lunch for around $3.
-If my husband can save $5 on lunch every day by bringing it from home, we can save up to $1,200 per year ($ x 240 work days per year).
-We’re well on our way to our next vacation!
+A typical lunch out during work can cost between $8 and $10 per meal, and let's assume you can make lunch for around $3.

 Refill Ink Cartridges